57+ Incredible Smartphone Addiction Statistics for 2024

 In families that make less than $35,000 per year, tweens (8-12-year-olds) spend an average of five hours and 49 minutes per day consuming screen media.
 For families that earn over $100,000, that screen time drops to three hours and 59 minutes.

-Google searches for “screen time” has increased by 170% over the past 5 years.
+Google searches for “screen time” have increased by 25% over the past 5 years.

 American teenagers send an average of 39 texts per day (Common Sense Media)

 Kids are spending more time on their phones and getting them at an earlier age.
 But they’re actually texting less than they were in the recent past.
 In 2015, teens sent an average of 55 texts per day.